jarenadams21/headuplabs/README.md

   3. Insights into how each particle influences different types of searches based on results in 1 and 2
   4. Does this out perform precision?
 Use mature example and compare against leading method
   5. Is quantum incomplete?

+Einstein:

+  1. Two scenarios:
+    a) An orbit of type (a) passes through 'dr' an infinite number of times with only a finite number of different momentum directions
+    b) An orbit of type (b) passes through 'dr' an infinite number of times with an infinite number of different momentum directions

+  2. The Idea:
+    i) One notices immediately that type (b) motion excludes quantum formulation ii) However, classical statistical mechanics deals essentially only with type (b); only in this case is the microcanonical ensemble of one system equivalent to the time ensemble

+"The dynamics of systems with fewer constants of motion than degrees of freedom are funda- mentally different from those of systems with at least as many constants as degrees of freedom.
+In modern termi- nology, the former type of system is nonintegrable and the latter integrable"